iFun/Notes/PHIL145/README.md

 >
 > died

 Denial is an important coping mechanism.
-Happened to some one who are diagnosed with fatal illnessesses
+Happened to some one who are diagnosed with fatal illnesses

 ## Vaccinations and autism